AFLplusplus/AFLplusplus/README.md

 docker pull aflplusplus/aflplusplus
 docker run -ti -v /location/of/your/target:/src aflplusplus/aflplusplus
 ```
-This image is automatically generated when a push to master happens.
+This image is automatically generated when a push to the master repo happens.
 You will find your target source code in /src in the container.

 If you want to build afl++ yourself you have many options.